isomerpages/moe-manjusrisec/_discover-manjusri/Direct School Admission/Introduction to DSA Sec@Manjusri.md

 5.  **<a href="/cca/sports/wushu" target="_blank">Wushu</a>** or
 6.  **<a href="/cca/sports/wushu" target="_blank">Chinese Calligraphy</a>**

-<p style="text-align: justify;">For more information in the&nbsp;DSA-Sec talent area, please click on the respective above link.</p>
+<p style="text-align: justify;">For more information in the&nbsp;DSA-Sec talent area, please click on the respective above link.

-<p style="text-align: justify;">Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
-The application is free-of-charge and will be opened from 5 May 2022, 11am to 1 Jun 2022, 3pm.</p>

-For more details, please refer to MOE website â€“&nbsp;<a href="https://www.moe.gov.sg/dsa-sec" target="_blank">https://www.moe.gov.sg/dsa-sec</a>
+The selection criteria and process for the talent areas will be updated from early-May.
+For more information DSA-Sec, please refer to MOE website at [https://www.moe.gov.sg/dsa-sec](https://www.moe.gov.sg/dsa-sec) </p>